mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Added global variable exports from `Game.ts`.
     * Added `PlayerObj.ts`.
     * Realized I had created the project without React.
 Recreated with React.
+    * Began working on `EnemyObj.ts`.
+Tested changing updateSpawnedEnemies to handle awarding points, not enemy object.
+Confirmed this work and commited in this MVP repository to demov8.
+Will also do this on production build.

 * 2024-04-28 - 4.68 hours total